 - Track the skills and competencies of the selected resources

-- List down all the current and future projects.
+- List all the current and future projects

-- List down all the probable opportunities which are in pipeline.
+- List all the potential opportunities which are in the pipeline

 - Identify the Gap between Resource Capacity and Demand